 My friends have not weaponized my shame.
 My friends have not told me I should be done grieving because my grief makes them uncomfortable.
 My friends have not called my clients in an attempt to damage me professionally.
 My friends have not written to my doctor spreading misleading bullshit in a manipulative, self-serving, and grandiose attempt to triangulate and isolate me from support and help.
 My friends have not posted publicly all over social media tagging my name with a #metoo hashtag.
 My friends have not gone to a successful business networking group I started to help the community in which I love and lived and slandering me with wildly inaccurate accusations.

-Nor have my friends tried to hurt C or K personally or professionally.
-Nor have my friends sought out strangers and associates on social media spreading rumors, lies, and half-truths about C, K, or me in an attempt to further divide and shame us.
+Nor have my friends tried to hurt Painter or Beatrix personally or professionally.
+Nor have my friends sought out strangers and associates on social media spreading rumors, lies, and half-truths about Painter, Beatrix, or me in an attempt to further divide and shame us.

-My friends have not written to, or about C, K, or me, describing any of us as soulless, unredeemable, and dangerous cons.
-My friends have not offered an ill-informed diagnosis of C, K or me tainted by confirmation biases, their own issues, or armchair psychology.
-My friends have not told me to stop talking to C or K because they are a bitch, dangerous, pathological, or any other nonsense.
+My friends have not written to, or about Painter, Beatrix, or me, describing any of us as soulless, unredeemable, and dangerous cons.
+My friends have not offered an ill-informed diagnosis of Painter, Beatrix, or me tainted by confirmation biases, their own issues, or armchair psychology.
+My friends have not told me to stop talking to Painter or Beatrix because they are a bitch, dangerous, pathological, or any other nonsense.

 My friends have not picked a team or encourage others to pick a team.
-My friends have not sought out C telling her what they think of her choices before and post-discovery.
+My friends have not sought out Painter telling her what they think of her choices before and post-discovery.

 My friends have not confused constructive criticism with grief trolling while hiding behind anonymous accounts, simple-minded labels, and self-congratulatory righteousness.

-None of my friends have tried to insert themselves into the end of my relationship with C, made a play into her panties, or treated her like a victim.
+None of my friends have tried to insert themselves into the end of my relationship with Painter, made a play into her panties, or treated her like a victim.

-Not one of my friends tried to triangulate, isolate, gaslight, manipulate, or demonize my humanity, C, or Ks.
-Not one of my friends tried to insert themselves into C and my relationship in an attempt to split us.
+Not one of my friends tried to triangulate, isolate, gaslight, manipulate, or demonize my humanity, Painter, or Beatrix’s.
+Not one of my friends tried to insert themselves into my relationship with Painter in an attempt to split us.

 And some of them continue to do so.